fortinet/fortidast-gitlab/README.md

 -   Register gitlab runner with your project.
 Steps to register a
     runner: <https://docs.gitlab.com/runner/register/>.

--   Add the given scan.py in the project you are working.
+-   Copy the file scan.py from the src directory to the project you are working.

 -   Click on "Set up CI/CD Button".
 This opens a CI/CD editor to update or create the yml file .gitlab-ci.yml

--   Copy the below contents on the Editor and edit the variables.
+-   Copy the contents of file .gitlab-ci.yml from the src directory to the CI Editor of your project and edit the variables.

 -   Provide the Tag name that was used while registering the runner.